GurudayalKhalsa/G/README.md

 Here is an example of a simple hello-world ball bounce demo.
 This assumes there is an HTML file that includes G.js and this below code afterwards.
 You can find the demo for the below code [here](http://gurudayalkhalsa.github.io/G/demos/bounce).

-    //Create stage and canvas, append canvas to dom, by default canvas fills whole window, also creates a physics world at stage.world var stage = new G.Stage({physics:true}).setCanvas(960, 540);
+    //Create stage and canvas, also creates a physics world at stage.world var stage = new G.Stage({physics:true}).setCanvas(960, 540);

     //set balls not to collide into eachother